- BMI Chart

 Like diet and exercise, the goal of medication treatment has to be realistic.
 With successful medication treatment, one can expect an initial weight loss of at least 5 pounds during the first month of treatment, and a total weight loss of 10%-15% of the initial body weight.
 It is also important to remember that these medications only work when they are taken.
 When they are discontinued, weight gain often occurs.

-The first class (category) of medication used for weight control cause symptoms that mimic the sympathetic nervous system.
+The first class (category) of medication used for weight control causes symptoms that mimic the sympathetic nervous system.
 They cause the body to feel "under stress" or "nervous."
 As a result, the major side effect of this class of medication is high blood pressure.
 This class of medication includes sibutramine (Meridia, which was taken off the market in the U.S. in October 2010 due to safety concerns) and phentermine (Adipex P).
 These medications also decrease appetite and create a sensation of fullness.
 Hunger and fullness (satiety) are regulated by brain chemicals called neurotransmitters.
 Examples of neurotransmitters include serotonin, norepinephrine, and dopamine.
-Anti-obesity medications that suppress appetite do so by increasing the level of these neurotransmitters at the junction (called synapse) between nerve endings in the brain.
+Anti-obesity medications that suppress appetite do so by increasing the level of these neurotransmitters at the junction (called synapses) between nerve endings in the brain.

 Phentermine (Fastin, Adipex P) -- the other half of fen/phen -- suppresses appetite by causing a release of norepinephrine in the body.
-Phentermine alone is still available for treatment of obesity but only on a short-term basis (a few weeks).
+Phentermine alone is still available for the treatment of obesity but only on a short-term basis (a few weeks).
 The common side effects of phentermine include headache, insomnia, irritability, and nervousness.
-Fenfluramine (the fen of fen/phen) and dexfenfluramine (Redux) suppress appetite mainly by increasing release of serotonin by the cells.
-Both fenfluramine and dexfenfluramine were withdrawn from the market in September 1997 because of association of these two medications with pulmonary hypertension (a rare but serious disease of the arteries in the lungs) and association of fen/phen with damage to the heart valves.
+Fenfluramine (the fen of fen/phen) and dexfenfluramine (Redux) suppress appetite mainly by increasing the release of serotonin by the cells.
+Both fenfluramine and dexfenfluramine were withdrawn from the market in September 1997 because of the association of these two medications with pulmonary hypertension (a rare but serious disease of the arteries in the lungs) and the association of fen/phen with damage to the heart valves.
 Since the withdrawal of fenfluramine, some have suggested combining phentermine with fluoxetine (Prozac), a combination that has been referred to as phen/pro.
 However, no clinical trials have been conducted to confirm the safety and effectiveness of this combination.
 Therefore, this combination is not an accepted treatment for obesity.

 Orlistat (Xenical, alli)